malcolmkiano/exp/README.md

 defaultname="express-boilerplate"

 # replace this value with the value in "description" in your boilerplate's package.json
-defaultdesc="A starting point for Express apps."
+defaultdesc="A starting point for Express apps"
 ```